terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/SystemDate.txt

     **Configuration example**

-    Execute the following

-    - When using the table for the first time in Production environment
+    - •When using the table for the first time in Production environment,
         - INSERT INTO operation_date (diff) VALUES (0);
-    - When test execution is completed in Production environment
+    - •When test execution is completed in Production environment
         - UPDATE operation_date SET diff=0;

-    :ref:`useCache<useCache>` **should always be set to 'true'**.
+    **Always,** :ref:`useCache<useCache>` **should be set to 'true'.**

-When there is no change in time, it is recommended to change the configuration file to DefaultDateFactory.
+When there is no change in time, it is recommended to change the configuration file to \ `DefaultJodaTimeDateFactory`\.

 .. raw:: latex